Malsch station: History

 The station was opened on 1 May 1844 by the Grand Duchy of Baden State Railway along with the Karlsruhe Hbf–Rastatt section of the Rhine Valley Railway, which connects Mannheim and Basel.

 The line was electrified in the 1950s.

 In 2002, Malsch was officially integrated into the network of the Karlsruhe Stadtbahn.
 It was served by the former line S3, which originally ran only between Bruchsal and Karlsruhe, but was extended to Baden-Baden in 2002.
 In 1998, Stadtbahn line S31 was opened from Bruchsal to Odenheim and was extended to serve the line through Malsch in 2000.
 After S-Bahn line S3 of the Rhine-Neckar S-Bahn from Speyer via Mannheim and Heidelberg to Karlsruhe was opened in December 2003, Karlsruhe Stadtbahn line S3 was renumbered to the current S32 to avoid confusion.

 During the last renovation of Malsch station, the former set of points were removed, so that the station is now classified as a Haltepunkt (halt) rather than a Bahnhof (station).

 Station building

 There is now a brewery called Alter Bahnhof (old station) in the former entrance building of Malsch station.

 Rail services

-Malsch station is a stop on Stadtbahn lines S31 (Odenheim–Bruchsal–Karlsruhe Hbf–Malsch–Rastatt–Forbach–Freudenstadt Hbf) and S32 (Menzingen (Baden)–Bruchsal–Karlsruhe Hbf–Malsch–Rastatt–Baden-Baden–Achern), which together run at least twice an hour.
-The journey time from Karlsruhe Hbf to Malsch is 12 minutes.